Hi! Thanks for reading. This post looks better in our award-winning app, Tips & Tricks for iPhone.

-Safari is getting a serious boost in iOS 13, but even without those additions there are plenty of handy features in Apple’s web browser you may not be aware of.
+Safari had had some decent boosts over the last couple iterations of iOS, but even without those additions there are plenty of great features in Apple’s web browser that have been around for years.
+And they don’t get much airtime anymore, meaning if you missed these tricks first time around you might never find them.
 So, with these six hidden tips in your arsenal, you’ll have a much better experience surfing the web.
 How many of them do you already know?

 Depending on the design of the website you’re looking at, sometimes columns of text appear way too small to read.
 Simply double tap the text and Safari will automatically zoom in exactly far enough to fill the width of the screen.